sattwik-sahu/version-beta-idea/README.md

 ### Technologies Used

 1. Raspberry Pi Microprocessor
+2. An Air Quality Sensor
+3. ThingSpeak API to post and fetch the air quality data.
-2. ReactJS, Progressive Web App (PWA)
+4. ReactJS, Progressive Web App (PWA), HTML, CSS
-3. Python
-4. ... add more technologies here (remember to remove this line)
+5. Python, used for coding Raspberry Pi

 ### What sets us apart?